77 Macalester Street Room 301

 - The selection and appointment of investment consultants and managers;

-- The evaluation of investment and manager performance; and
+- The evaluation of portfolio performance; and

 - To obtain returns sufficient to preserve and potentially grow the inflation- adjusted value of the endowment.